 But if you are a teenager or adult dealing with acne, hormones from milk are just about the last thing you need.
-The same IGF-1 that helps a calf develop into a cow stimulates the growth of skin cells in the lining of pores.
-The neck of pores in the skin in the face, neck, and trunk gets clogged, sebum and acne bacteria accumulate, the immune system tries to remove them, and pimples result.
+The same IGF-1 that helps a calf develop into a cow stimulates the growth of skin cells in the lining of pores, and it can induce sebum production as well.
+The pores in the skin in the face, neck, and trunk gets clogged, acne bacteria accumulate, the immune system tries to remove them, and pimples result.

 Most dairy products aggravate acne because they contain an “insulin-like” growth factor.
 But the pore-clogging effects of the insulin-like hormone on the skin are augmented by the insulin produced by the body.

 Ice cream doesn’t just provide the insulin-like growth factor-1, it also stimulates the body to produce actual insulin.
-Ice cream, three studies have confirmed, aggravates acne through not just but two hormonal processes.
+Ice cream aggravates acne through not just but two hormonal processes, three studies have confirmed.
 The more sugary foods you eat, the more insulin your body has to make, the more your pores are stimulated in ways that leave them clogged.

 All of this makes ice cream a no-no for acne sufferers.
 But you don’t necessarily have to give up all your frozen dairy desserts.
-Frozen yogurt is still OK (but sugar-sweetened non-dairy desserts such as sherbets and sorbets also add to glycemic load, stimulate insulin production, and aggravate acne).
+Frozen yogurt is still OK, but sugar-sweetened non-dairy desserts such as sherbets and sorbets also add to glycemic load, thus stimulating insulin production and aggravating acne.

 The process of making yogurt breaks down the insulin-like growth factor-1 that is found in milk.
 And because the process of making yogurt also converts some of the naturally occurring sugars in milk into lactic acid, yogurt is digested more slowly.
 The more slowly your stomach releases digested food into your small intestine, the less insulin the pancreas releases into your bloodstream, and the less your pores are stimulated to clog.